UoP-1A/StudentScheduler/docs/source/index.rst

 Welcome to StudySync documentation.

 StudySync is a collaborative web application designed to transform the way students connect, study, and succeed together.
 Unlike traditional study groups or generic messaging platforms, StudySync provides a structured, scalable environment tailored specifically for academic collaboration.
-The platform makes it easy to find or create study groups based on courses, availability, and preferred study methods-removing the friction from group formation and scheduling.

 Login and Accounts